acrylian/swipe_gestures/README.md

 The plugin triggers on the `<html>` main element so you can swipe on the whole page.

-Please not that this plugin only triggers the loading the pages.
+**Please note:**  This plugin only triggers the loading the pages on swipe gestures.
 It does not and cannot provide any swipe animation.
 This would be theme domain.

 Usage
 ------